Pretty Cure All Stars

 All Stars movies are generally released shortly after the premiere of a new Pretty Cure television series.
 The most recent Pretty Cure team at the time of release generally has the largest involvement with the movie's plot.
 In the opening scenes of each movie, a running gag occurs, in which the most recent Pretty Cure team bump into older teams by accident.
-On top of that, all fairies of all Pretty Cure teams know each other as friends.
+As well, the fairies of Pretty Cure teams know each other as friends.

-With the exception of Singing with Everyone♪ Miraculous Magic!, each movie to date utilizes Miracle Lights, which are small flashlights handed out to audience members during screenings, with the finale encouraging viewers to wave their lights to support the Cures in defeating the main antagonist.
+With the exception of Pretty Cure All Stars: Singing with Everyone Miraculous Magic!, each movie to date utilizes Miracle Lights, which are small flashlights handed out to audience members during screenings, with the finale encouraging viewers to wave their lights to support the Cures in defeating the main antagonist.
 The films often have a short segment instructing children on how to use their Lights safely.
 These Lights have also been made available for certain movies based on the individual series.